sh4090/Data-Visualization/README.md

 software.

 ## A Story of Socioeconomic Segregation in Lyon's Public Middle Schools

-### Key Findings

-From this data visualization project, I observed that:
-1. Socioeconomic classes are concentrated in specific areas of Lyon.
-The more apart these groups are on the socioeconomic scale, the less likely they are to reside in the same geographic area.
-2. The socioeconomic status of students in middle schools reflects the socioeconomic fabric of the working population in the geographic area where the school is located.
-As such, the further apart students are on the socioeconomic scale, the less likely they are to attend the same school.
-3.

 ### Residential Segregation in Lyon's neighborhouds
 I use occupation as a proxy for socioeconomic status.